nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/index.md

 - Scheduling mining software (cpu/gpu) to support mining with solar energy.
 - Scheduling  asic miner to support mining with solar energy.

+## III.
+System Design and Architecture

-## How to setup a sentry for asic miners?
+### 1. How to setup a sentry for asic miners?

 ```mermaid
 sequenceDiagram